stashapp/CommunityScripts/plugins/hotCards/README.md

 # Hot Cards

 Hot Cards is a Stash CommunityScript plugin designed to enhance your visual experience by applying custom styling to card elements based on a Tag ID or a Rating Threshold.
-This plugin is perfect for highlighting certain performers, scenes, studios, movies, images, or galleries.
+This plugin is perfect for highlighting certain performers or scenes and making sure you don't forget them!

 ## Features